ElektraInitiative/libelektra/doc/tutorials/specification.md

 ## Summary

 - You set up and mounted a specification using `kdb mount` and `kdb spec-mount`.
-- You added keys to the specification using `kdb meta-set`.
+- You added keys to the specification using `kdb meta set`.
 - You added different types of keys with `type string`, `type boolean` or `type unsigned_short`.
 - You added keys with `enum types`, to restrict specific configuration settings to a defined set of possible values.
 - You added default parameters, examples and descriptions with `example`, `default`, `description`.